EdStuBranton/Patata-Timer/README.md

 # Patata-Timer
-A terminal based Pomodoro-Timer but less visual
+A terminal based Pomodoro-Timer but less visually appealing